CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/README.md

 4. **Secret Manager:** After deployment, a secret token retrieved from the SLURM Controller is automatically uploaded to Google Secret Manager.
 This securely stores the token required for SLURM REST API operations.

+## How It Works
+1. **Shared Folder Setup**
+A cloud storage bucket is mounted to the notebook environment as a shared folder.
+Users upload their input files here.

+2. **Job Submission**
+Jobs (either data pipeline or inference) are submitted via SLURM using its REST API interface.

+3. **Result Output**
+Once a job is completed, results are saved back into the shared folder for easy access and validation.

+4. **Secure Token Handling**
+A token required for authenticating with the SLURM REST API is retrieved and automatically stored in Google Secret Manager during deployment.

 ## Getting started
-The Simple Ipynb Launcher is preinstalled with the AlphaFold 3 solution if the `af3slurmrestapi_activate` flag is set to `true`.
-It allows users to upload input files and submit data pipeline and/or inference jobs interactively through the Jupyter Notebook.
+After deploying the AlphaFold 3 blueprint on Vertex AI Workbench, the notebook will be accessible from the workbench interface.

+> NOTE: Make sure the SLURM nodes complete their startup scripts before attempting to run jobs.
+Also have all prerequsite, such as datapipeline `hydration` process is completed

 ### Access Jupyter Notebook

-After deploying the AlphaFold 3 blueprint, you can access the Jupyter Notebook through AI Vertex Workbench.
+Once deployment is complete, open the Jupyter Notebook from the AI Vertex Workbench:
 <img src="../../adm/ipynb_launcher/workbench-page.png" alt="Jupyter notebook Workbench Page" width="700">

-If the deployment is successful and Slurm nodes startup-scripts are finished, you will see the notebook with a file structure similar to the one shown on the Jupyter Notebook Workbench page.
+If the deployment is successful and Slurm nodes startup-scripts are succeed, You’ll see a file structure similar to this:
 <img src="../../adm/ipynb_launcher/notebook.png" alt="Jupyter notebook Workbench Page" width="700">

-### Assign Slurm Job
+### Running a Job

 When you open the notebook, you’ll find different sections containing relevant information.
-In the first section, you are required to install dependencies from the requirements.txt file, which the libraries will be used in subsequent steps.
-Also for the settings and configurations, most of them are derived from the initial blueprint configuration.
+1. **Install Dependencies**
+   The first section of the notebook installs required packages from `requirements.txt`.

+2. **Configure Parameters**
+   Settings (e.g., for SLURM job submission or data pipeline configuration) are mostly auto-filled based on blueprint variables.
+You can adjust them as needed.

+3. **Submit a Job**
+   The section demonstrates how to send a job to the SLURM controller.
-For example, the `Datapipeline` section includes the payload and settings needed to send a data pipeline job to the working node.
+   For example of `Datapipeline` job submission, it includes the payload and settings needed to send a data pipeline job to the working node.

 <img src="../../adm/ipynb_launcher/datapipeline.png" alt="Jupyter notebook Workbench Page" width="700">

 ## Custom configuration

-It is recommended that users customize the notebook settings before deployment via blueprint variables.
-If any changes are required later, ensure they are validated and that all necessary resources are available.
+You can customize settings via blueprint variables before deployment.
+If modifications are needed later, ensure:

+* All required resources are available,
+* Configuration changes are validated within the notebook before submitting new jobs.